-We are specialist partnership solicitors able to solve problems for partners or partnerships alike.
-We offer a high level of expertise whether you are joining, managing, operating or leaving the partnership.
+We draft and negotiate partnership agreements and solve problems arising under partnership agreements.
+We work for both partners or partnerships alike, offering a high level of expertise whether you are joining, managing or leaving the partnership.

 Please do call us to discuss your query.
 We will always scope any work and provide an estimate giving you clarity on the likely path and legal fee costs.

 Reasons for working with us for partnership agreements

 - We review partnership agreements when new partners are admitted under a fixed fee service (discussed below) or when there is a partner departure.

 - We have particular expertise in managing insolvency and dissolution of partnerships.